 Our Research Nurse Becky Seabrook has been working with the surgery from her time as a student and is now a Practice Nurse alongside her research duties.
 Becky takes time to ensure each patient is individually screened to ensure they are eligible to participate and has face to face time with patients as part of the trial process, supported by Dr Rainsbury and our Community Research Network team.

-Jasmine Shute co-ordinates the activities of the team to ensure that the surgery team have all the information and tools they need to be able to carry out trials effectively.
-Jasmine often communicates with patients direct to ensure they are they have received information and acts as a central point of contact for the team.
+Emma Roberts co-ordinates the activities of the team to ensure that the surgery team have all the information and tools they need to be able to carry out trials effectively.
+Emma often communicates with patients direct to ensure they are they have received information and acts as a central point of contact for the team.

 Clinical trials are research studies in which people help test treatments or approaches to prevention or diagnosis of health conditions to evaluate whether they are safe and effective.
 You are under no obligation to participate in any research project.
 Your care and your relationship with your doctor or nurse will not be affected in any way if you decided not to take part in a research study.